PandaX-xT: a Multi-ten-tonne Liquid Xenon Observatory at the China Jinping Underground Laboratory: Conceptual Design of PandaX-xT

 The photosensor arrays collect the 178~nm photons produced in the liquid and gaseous xenon, providing energy measurement as well as locations and sequences of energy depositions.
 The photosensitive area of PandaX-xT will exceed 10~m$^2$.
 In the past, significant saturation effects were observed in the Hamamatsu R11410 3-inch photomultiplier tubes (PMTs) in the MeV regime~\cite{XENON:2020iwh,PandaX:2022kwg,Luo:2023ebw}, limiting the energy linearity and resolution, and impairing the ability to reconstruct scattering positions in the LXe TPCs.
-Compared to R11410, Silicon Photomultiplers (SiPMs) have much better granularity and energy linearity, but unfortunately with much higher dark count rates under the LXe temperature (best-reported value $>$0.1~Hz/mm$^2$~\cite{Ozaki:2020liq}, at least one order of magnitude higher than that of R11410).
+Compared to R11410, Silicon Photomultiplers (SiPMs) have much better granularity and energy linearity, but unfortunately with relatively higher dark count rates under the LXe temperature (best-reported value 0.035-0.069 Hz/mm$^2$~\cite{Sakamoto:2023ond}, 3-7 times higher than that of R11410~\cite{Barrow:2016doe}).
 The implementation of SiPM electronics would also be challenging due to the large number of channels.
-Therefore, a new type of high granularity photosensors with a pixel size of $\sim2.5\times2.5$~cm$^2$ (Hamamatsu R12699) are being considered as the primary option for PandaX-xT.
+Therefore, a new type of photosensor with a square area of about 2.5$\times$2.5 cm$^2$ per channel (Hamamatsu R12699) are being considered as the primary option for PandaX-xT, while we continue to closely monitor the technological advancements of SiPMs.
 In total, we expect a total of $\sim$8000 independent channels if both top and bottom arrays are instrumented with R12699.
-Their fast ($\sim$ns) timing (vs. $\sim$3.5~ns for R11410) may also facilitate the separation of ER and NR events via pulse shape discrimination.
+Their fast ($\sim$1.2ns) timing characteristics (vs. $\sim$5.5 ns for R11410) will provide more information on the scintillation waveforms.

 The readout electronics and data acquisition system digitizes the waveforms from photosensors and saves them on disk for future processing.
 They must support different data-taking rates in physics runs ($\sim$10~Hz) and calibration runs ($>$100~Hz).
 The readout system of PandaX-xT becomes much more challenging due to the large number of channels compared to PandaX-4T.
 The baseline solution involves using 500 MS/s 14-bit customized digitizers~\cite{PandaX_FADC_2021} which allows both single-channel-over-threshold readout or a firmware-based global readout trigger.
 Despite the maturity of the technology, it still needs to address the radioactivity and outgassing of thousands of mini-coaxial cables and the development of high-density low-temperature feedthroughs.
 As an alternative solution, cold electronics are under consideration for PandaX-xT.
 The system would be positioned near the photosensors inside the inner cryostat, digitize electrical signals and subsequently convert the data into optical signals using low-power transceivers.
 The system should feature high-speed sampling ($>$ 100 MS/s) and low-power consumption ($<$100~mW/channel).
 Additionally, the front-end electronics should function fully at 178 K temperature and exhibit low radioactivity.
 The increasing sampling rate and expanding number of readout channels present significant challenges in data processing and storage.
 During the standard background data taking, assuming the sampling rate of 500 MS/s, it is estimated that over 5~TB of raw data will be generated per day.
 An upgrade of the data reduction strategy developed for PandaX-4T has the potential to effectively address these challenges~\cite{Zhou:2023vmz}.